ragOP/pet-caart-BE/readme.md

 **Next Steps / Local Workflow Suggestions**
 - Use a local MongoDB or MongoDB Atlas for development; give each contributor their own database URI.
 - Store sensitive keys in your machine's environment or a secrets manager; do not commit them to the repo.

-If you want, I can add an example `.env.example` file listing the variables above, or create a CONTRIBUTING.md with a PR checklist.